roblysam/react-mobx-mvvm/src/examples/1-button/README.md

 }

 ```
-The TypeScript signature of this function is `function Button(): JSX.Element` - it is a function that returns a JSX Element.
+The TypeScript signature of this function is `function Button(): JSX.Element`{:.tsx} - it is a function that returns a JSX Element.

 A typescript example:
 ```tsx